 What are my most memorable Ontario Waterway Bypass Systems?
-Ontario’s 100,000 kilometres (62,000 miles) of rivers provide plenty of diverse personal watercraft riding and recreational boating opportunities on #ontariowaterways, many of which make my top 10 list of Ontario day rides.
-Throughout, there are many long, unobstructed rides for Sea Doo, Waverunner and jet ski PWCs, including my five best river rides and Ontario’s top PWC sightseeing attractions.
+Ontario’s 100,000 kilometres (62,000 miles) of rivers provide plenty of diverse Sea Doo riding and recreational boating opportunities on #ontariowaterways, many of which make my top 10 list of Ontario day rides.
+Throughout, there are many long, unobstructed rides for Sea Doo, waverunner and jet ski PWCs, including my five best river rides and Ontario’s top PWC sightseeing attractions.

-But it’s also inevitable that elevation changes, rapids, waterfalls, shallows and hydro dams get in the way on many waterways.
-Typically, the work-around for PWC riders and boaters is man made/operated by-pass systems like canals, swing bridges, locks (e.g. Trent Severn and Rideau Canal Waterways) or trailer portage services (e.g. Upper Ottawa River) and here are a few of my favourites (listed alphabetically) that should be a must-visit for Ontario PWC riders…also be sure to check out my articles about how to go through locks properly.
+But it’s also inevitable that elevation changes, rapids, waterfalls, shallows and hydro dams get in the way of Sea Doo riding on many waterways.
+Typically, the work-around for Sea Doo riders and recreational boaters is man made/operated by-pass systems like canals, swing bridges, locks (e.g. Trent Severn and Rideau Canal Waterways) or trailer portage services (e.g. Upper Ottawa River) and here are a few of my favourites (listed alphabetically) that should be a must-visit for Ontario PWC riders…also be sure to check out my articles about how to go through locks properly.

 Six Best Ontario Waterway Bypass Systems: Bobcaygeon Lock & Swing Bridge